orcada-io/guides/website/docs/stake-pool/bare-metal-server/pxe-boot.md

 Turn off the power, remove the microSD card, turn the power back on.
 The RPi should now PXE boot.

-Connect (SSH) to the RPi and check the mounted filesytems:
+Connect (SSH) to the RPi and check the mounted filesystems:

 ```
 findmnt